What is happening in ArchivesSpace v2.7.0 and beyond?

 Which plugins do I need?

 Since practices vary widely by the institution, there are a lot of variables in determining which plugins are right for you.
 This comprehensive section is meant to address all the different variables that may apply to your data.
+Note that the plugins only work for Resource records, since those are the only records where requirements must be met.

 Start by reviewing the following grid, which should help you to isolate what of the below information is actually applicable to your situation.
 This grid is meant to act as a matrix for decision making, and you can even print it out and select which plugins you want Atlas to install after reviewing this entire section below.
 With this grid in mind, please read on to determine which plugins you need.